Jorge Humberto Figueroa Benítez: Alleged betrayal

 In early 2025, there have been reports of El Perris betraying the Los Chapitos faction and its leaders.
 The information leaked by him led to the arrest of El Güerito, El 200 and El Jando of the faction.
 Another incident in May 2025, almost led to the arrest of Iván Archivaldo Guzmán Salazar but managed to escape through tunnels.

 Reports indicated he had planned to defect to the rival La Mayiza faction within the Sinaloa cartel and planned to take over the faction if Ivan was arrested and defected.

 Death

-On 25 May 2025, a raid by Mexican army tried to arrest him but the sudden shootout between cartel members and army resulted in his death.
+On 25 May 2025, a raid by the Mexican army tried to arrest him, but a shootout suddenly broke out between cartel members and the army which resulted in his death.